Kalsifer-742/Learning/README.md

 # Educational

 All the stuff I make/made to learn something.
 So no useful or complete projects.
-Just tests ecc...